A criminal profile of the Gilgo Beach serial killer

 Between 2000 and 2010, the number of American adults who used the Internet increased from 52% to 76%.
 This increase was even more pronounced in older age groups.

-Basically, this means that the Long Island serial killer does not have to be proficient with computers.
+Such an increase means that the Gilgo Beach killer does not have to be proficient with computers.
 For all we know, he is someone who merely followed the wider trend.

-If there’s one thing that this “profile” makes very clear, it’s that the Long Island serial killer case is extremely fluid and that there isn’t a lot of publicly-available information about the perpetrator.
+If there’s one thing that this “profile” should make obvious, it’s that the Gilgo Beach serial killer case is extremely fluid and that there isn’t a lot of publicly available information about the perpetrator.

 It is likely that this man has used the services of sex workers in the past without causing them any harm.
 If he is a sadist, then he has probably paid extra for “unusual” requests.

 This opens up the possibility that he has a sizable amount of disposable income.
-However, it does not necessarily mean that he is “rich”.
-For example, he might own a local business or be employed in a well-paying job.
+However, it does not necessarily mean that he is rich.
+For instance, he may own a local business or hold a well-paying job.

 The location of Valeria Mack’s torso suggests that he is a hunter or someone else who regularly visits the area around the Long Island State Pine Barrens.
 Judging by the terrain, he might drive a truck or another 4×4 vehicle.